boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ***Trim***

-This option trims the end of overlapping label in the axis.
+This option trims the end of the overlapping label on the axis.

 ![Trim](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/category-axis-title.png)

 ***Hide***

-This option hides the overlapping label in the axis.
+This option hides the overlapping label on the axis.

 ![Hide](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/hide.png)

 #### Trim Axis Labels

-This option allows you to trim the axis labels based on the `Maximum Label Width` property value.
+This option enables you to shorten the axis labels according to the value of the `Maximum Label Width` property.

 #### Label Maximum Width

-This option allows you to set a `maximum width` for the axis labels, and also it can be made customizable when the `trim axis label` option is enabled.
+This option allows you to set a `maximum width` for the axis labels.
+It can also be customized when the `trim axis label` option is enabled.

 ![Label maximum width](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/maximum-label-width.png)